Boston to Welcome British Royalty on Wednesday at City Hall Plaza

 What Are the Earthshot Awards?

 The Earthshot prize was founded by Prince William and The Royal Foundation in 2020.
-It was inspired by and with a name echoing President John F. Kennedy’s 1961 challenge to America to land a man on the moon by that decade’s end, and aims to “discover and scale the best solutions to help repair our planet within the next decade,” according to a release.
+It was inspired by President John F. Kennedy’s 1961 challenge to America to land a man on the moon by that decade’s end, and aims to “discover and scale the best solutions to help repair our planet within the next decade,” according to a release.

 Earthshot offers 1 million pounds ($1.2 million) in prize money to the winners of five separate categories: nature protection, clean air, ocean revival, waste elimination and climate change.
 The winners and all 15 finalists also receive help in expanding their projects to meet global demand.